code61/short_format_notes/course3.md

   + Iterating in a template
 - [Session 4](c3s4)
   + Hashes
-variable
-value
-expression

-values are objects.
-That means we can ask them questions and give them instructions. assignment

 name can be a variable, a Constant, (an @instance variable, a @@class variable, $global) http://rubylearning.com/satishtalim/ruby_names.html